 When you chose to go beyond the minimum, past just getting by and “good enough,” you begin to live to a higher standard.
 When you push past distractions and decide on a simple, God-ordained focus, you keep the path clear for victory.

-In order to maintain this Playing to Win mindset as a Christian, you must know your why.
+In order to maintain this playing to win mindset as a Christian, you must know your why.
 If you don’t, the how gets muddied and weighed down with struggles.
-But if you know your why and stay focused on it, the struggles simply become the how of reaching perfection.
+If you know your why and stay focused on it, though, the struggles simply become the how of reaching perfection.

 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters since you know that you will receive an inheritance from the Lord as a reward.
 It is the Lord Christ you are serving.”
 (Colossians 3:23-24)